altocodenl/acweb/blog/20200729-let-it-breathe.md

 If we’re in this for the long run, then we have to take care of the engine so that it lasts the entire race.
 # Let it breathe

-> “(...) **Working too hard is actually the easy way out.** For entrepreneurs, it’s often easier to keep working than to take a break, even when you know you should.”
+> "(...) **Working too hard is actually the easy way out.** For entrepreneurs, it’s often easier to keep working than to take a break, even when you know you should."

-> “Yet the spacing effect is really tough to put into practice because **taking pauses and stretching timelines out feels like idleness, like you’re not being productive.** Why relax when you could be doing something, anything, to improve the business?
-It feels more logical to keep pushing yourself even though you don’t feel like you’re moving forward anymore.”
+> "Yet the spacing effect is really tough to put into practice because **taking pauses and stretching timelines out feels like idleness, like you’re not being productive.** Why relax when you could be doing something, anything, to improve the business?
+It feels more logical to keep pushing yourself even though you don’t feel like you’re moving forward anymore."

-> “This is the psychological trap that’s absolutely essential for you to avoid, where the patience and perseverance to rest comes in.
-Without rest, you not only risk decreased productivity, you’re increasing your vulnerability to long-term burnout.”
+> "This is the psychological trap that’s absolutely essential for you to avoid, where the patience and perseverance to rest comes in.
+Without rest, you not only risk decreased productivity, you’re increasing your vulnerability to long-term burnout."
 [1]

 --

-> “Lately, I’ve been hearing something that disturbs me.
+> "Lately, I’ve been hearing something that disturbs me.
 A lot of entrepreneurs onstage have been bragging about not sleeping, telling their audiences about their 16-hour days, and making it sound like hustle-at-all-costs is the way ahead.
-Rest be damned, they say — there’s an endless amount of work to do.”
+Rest be damned, they say — there’s an endless amount of work to do."

-> “ I think this message is one of the most harmful in all of business.
+> "I think this message is one of the most harmful in all of business.
 Sustained exhaustion is not a rite of passage.
 It’s a mark of stupidity.
 Literally.
 Scientists have suggested that scores on IQ tests decline on each successive day you sleep less than you naturally would.
-It doesn’t take long before the difference is telling.”
+It doesn’t take long before the difference is telling."

-> “People pulling 16-hour days on a regular basis are exhausted.
-They’re just too tired to notice that their work has suffered because of it.”
+> "People pulling 16-hour days on a regular basis are exhausted.
+They’re just too tired to notice that their work has suffered because of it."
 [2]

 --